WCVB-TV: News operation

 WCVB presently broadcasts 43 hours, 55 minutes of locally produced newscasts each week (with 6 hours, 35 minutes each weekday, five hours on Saturdays and six hours on Sundays).
 The station operates an Aérospatiale AS350B helicopter entitled "Sky 5" that is live broadcast capable.
-For statewide news coverage throughout Massachusetts, WCVB shares resources with the two other ABC affiliates in the state: WLNE-TV in New Bedford (which serves Providence, Rhode Island) and WGGB-TV in Springfield.
+For statewide news coverage throughout Massachusetts, WCVB shares resources with the other ABC affiliate in the state: WGGB-TV in Springfield.
 WCAP (980) in Lowell runs audio simulcasts of portions of WCVB's morning and evening newscasts on weekdays.

 As WCVB's newscasts are titled NewsCenter 5, the station's sports segments are likewise branded as SportsCenter 5; weather segments were similarly branded as WeatherCenter 5 prior to 2001.
 WCVB is believed to be the only local station permitted to use the SportsCenter name, owned by ESPN, for its sportscasts, owing to its ownership by Hearst (which owns 20% of ESPN) and affiliation with ABC (whose parent, The Walt Disney Company, owns the other 80%), along with its use predating ESPN's 1979 existence.
 However, there is no overlap in content or appearance between WCVB's sportscasts and the ESPN program beyond the latter's occasional use of WCVB video with credit for press conference and interview segments.

 Concurrent with WCVB's sign-on on March 19, 1972, the station began its news operations as News 5.
 This branding was used until 1973 when its newscasts were retitled under the current NewsCenter 5 brand.
 Since then, WCVB has been known for exceptional news coverage and has consistently been at the top of the news ratings since the early 1980s.
 Through the next couple decades, the station boasted the most-watched news team of Chet Curtis and Natalie Jacobson who married each other while serving as co-anchors.
 However, by the late 1990s and early 2000s, the station was in a period of transition as it saw major competition from a resurgent WHDH-TV.
 At the same time, the station, known for the longevity and stability of its on-air staff, saw the end of its longtime anchor team of Curtis and Jacobson (as well as their marriage, which ended in divorce at the same time).
 Jacobson continued to anchor at channel 5, while Curtis left for regional cable news channel New England Cable News, which was jointly owned by Hearst until Comcast bought out its stake in the channel in 2009.
 Jacobson retired from WCVB on July 18, 2007.